Cubivore: Survival of the Fittest: Release

 Animal Leader was released in Japan for the GameCube on February 21, 2002.
 The response from critics was mixed, and due to less than favorable sales, Nintendo later announced that it had no intentions to localize Animal Leader in other countries.
-The game remained Japan-only until Atlus announced in August 2002 that it would perform localization.
-Atlus renamed it Cubivore, after the game's cube-shaped creatures.
+The game remained Japan-only until Atlus USA announced in August 2002 that it would perform localization.
+Atlus USA renamed it Cubivore, after the game's cube-shaped creatures.

 Reception

-Cubivore received mixed reviews in both Japan and America, attaining aggregate rating of 71 on Metacritic and GameRankings.
+Cubivore received above-average reviews according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of 32 out of 40.

 Critics seemed to enjoy the game's creativity and unusual premise, as the game was a substantial departure from anything else on the market.
 The most common complaints were regarding repetitive gameplay and a frustrating camera setup.
 Reviewers had mixed reactions to the simple graphics.
 The visuals were often compared to those of a Nintendo 64 game, and some found this to be an endearing element of the game's overall style.
 Critics also found the game's sound effects and classical piano-based soundtrack to be somewhat charming, but noted that the music tended to become repetitive at times.

-It was nominated for GameSpots annual "Best Graphics (Artistic)" and "Best Game No One Played" awards among GameCube games, which went respectively to Eternal Darkness and Sega Soccer Slam.
+The game was nominated for the "Best Graphics (Artistic) on GameCube" and "Best Game No One Played on GameCube" awards at GameSpot's Best and Worst of 2002 Awards, both of which went to Eternal Darkness: Sanity's Requiem and Sega Soccer Slam, respectively.